 Nick has a first class honours law degree from the University of Melbourne, and prior to working in the carbon industry was a solicitor at two of Australia’s top-tier law firms (Allens and Freehills) as well as being an associate to Justice Michael Kirby at the Australian High Court.

-Nathan first became involved with Select Carbon as a science student in early 2016, volunteering his time to undertake filed work in the rangeland areas of NSW and QLD.
+Nathan first became involved with Select Carbon as a science student in early 2016, volunteering his time to undertake field work in the rangeland areas of NSW and QLD.
 Since that time Nathan has become heavily involved in the ongoing management and field monitoring programs of Select Carbon’s projects in Western NSW, QLD and the recent expansion of projects in Western Australia.

 Working from an early age in the family nursery Nathan developed skills and knowledge in horticulture, agriculture, commercial landscaping and natural landscape restoration.
 Later becoming involved in a range of projects from Charleville to Brisbane and the Sunshine Coast.